Nominate who gets your super when you die

 At the time of a claim, your beneficiary can choose to continue the income stream or request a lump sum payment.

-• Binding beneficiary nomination
+• Binding death benefit nomination

 Cbus will confirm your nomination/s on your annual Super Income Stream Statement.
 You can confirm or change it at any time by completing a Binding death benefit nomination form, available from cbussuper.com.au/forms.

-• Non-binding beneficiary nomination
+• Non-binding death benefit nomination

 • Legal personal representative

-How to make nominations
+How to make death benefit nominations

 Get in touch with us